Validity, Sparse Holes, and Breadth in Language Generation: Banach Density, Topology, and Geometry: Introduction

-where $R$ ranges over all axis-parallel boxes in $\mathbb{Z}^d$.
-(Here, we use the term ``box" in a loose sense, allowing side lengths to differ.
+where $R$ ranges over all axis-parallel boxes in $\mathbb{Z}^d$. \end{defn} (Here, we use the term ``box" in a loose sense, allowing side lengths to differ.
 We also address the case where one restricts to boxes with equal side lengths.)
-This definition is often specialized to dimension $d = 1$, i.e. the one-dimensional case where the underlying ground set is $\mathbb{Z}$, and where the axis-parallel boxes just become intervals.
+When specialized to dimension $d = 1$, i.e. the one-dimensional case where the underlying ground set is $\mathbb{Z}$, the axis-parallel boxes just become intervals.
+Thus a guarantee \(\delta_B(O,K)\ge \alpha\) says that every sufficiently large window of the target language contains an \(\alpha-o(1)\) fraction of generated outputs.

-In the one-dimensional case, where the density questions are already challenging and interesting, we can see the clear contrast between the lower asymptotic density and the lower Banach density.
-Quantitatively, we always have and there are instances where we can have $\lbanach(A,B) = 0$ while $\underline{d}(A,B) = 1$: for example, let $B$ be the natural numbers and let $A$ be the natural numbers with the interval $[2^k, 2^k + k]$ removed for every $k$.
-In other words, guaranteeing lower Banach density is strictly harder than guaranteeing lower asymptotic density.
+This is why lower Banach density is the correct notion for the local question.
+The question is not only whether the generated set is large on average; it is whether every large local region of the target language is represented.
+Once the density test is local in this sense, finite evidence and topological ambiguity can be amplified into sparse holes.
+This is the mechanism behind our one-dimensional dichotomy.
+In higher dimensions, the same local test also sees a second obstruction: rectangular Ramsey/discrepancy geometry.

+\paragraph{Interpretation: embedded underrepresentation.} The same window-based rationale also has an interpretation in the context of current research in large language models.
+This interpretation begins from the observation that language models often represent strings by points in a \(d\)-dimensional embedding space, with related strings mapped to nearby or similarly located points \cite{mikolov2013word2vec,pennington2014glove,pereira1993distributional}.
+When LLMs are evaluated, this evaluation proceeds not just at the level of the embedding of individual words, but through {\em sentence embeddings} that map arbitrarily long pieces of output text to a fixed-dimensional space, again preserving the principle that similar pieces of text are mapped to nearby points \cite{cer2018universal,pillutla2021mauve,reimders2019sentence}.
+In this way, it becomes possible to view all the outputs of an LLM in the same fixed-dimensional space, with regions of this space representing similar pieces of text, as we do in our model here.

+When an LLM's output is viewed in terms of these sentence embeddings, an important goal is to understand whether large coordinate regions of the target language are well-represented among the outputs or poorly represented.
+Indeed, this goal has also been a central issue in the development of deployed language models since at least the era of GPT-2 and continuing through to the present \cite{holtzman2020degeneration,pillutla2021mauve,shypula2025diversity,zhang2025verbalized}.
+The issue in this line of work, in part, is to determine whether a large language model is systematically underrepresenting some region of its embedding space, and to try mitigating this effect, thereby restoring diversity of outputs and working against the possibility of mode collapse.
+These considerations thus form an important part of the underlying motivation for our study of large sparse regions in a generated set of strings given by their embedded representations in a fixed dimension.